-Figure 38.
+Figure 40.
 Examples of Fauna Remains from Upper Levels, KdVo6-2010.
-L: Fa10-75-79; R: Fa10-95-99
+L: Fa11-03-02; R: Fa12-03-01; Squirrel and Small Mammal

-In the Northwest Quadrant of the site (East Lobe), thirty-eight faunal specimens were collected from the Paleosol Complex (PSC) and thirteen specimens from the Loess Below Paleosol Complex (LbPSC), which includes an ill-defined and discontinuous Paleosol stringer; together these fifty-one specimens represent 34% of the total fauna recovered in 2010.
-Of these, twelve specimens could be definitely identified as Bison (10 from the PSC and 2 from the LbPSC) and three as Caribou (all from the PSC), while the remaining thirty-six can be identified as comprising nineteen Mammal specimens and thirteen Bird specimens, while four specimens are too fragmented to identify even to Order.
+In the Northwest Quadrant of the site (East Lobe), sixty-three faunal specimens were collected from the Paleosol Complex, twenty-eight specimens from the Loess Below Paleosol Complex, and a further seventy-six specimens were retrieved from the Paleosol below Loess level.
+Together these 167 specimens represent 29% of the total fauna recovered in 2011.
+Of these, one specimen have been definitely identified as Bison (LbPSC) and two as Caribou (all from the PSC), one either Moose or Caribou (LbPSC) two as Elk (LbPSC) and 100 Mammal specimens (PSC, LbPSC, PbL).
+The remaining sixty specimens are too fragmented to identify even to Order.